-MUS 229 Intermediate Clarinet (2 credits)
+MUS 229: Intermediate Clarinet

-Prerequisite: Music 129 or its equivalent and permission of instructor.
+Music 129 or its equivalent and permission of instructor.

-MUS 247 CSM Chorus (O or 1 credit)
+MUS 247: CSM Chorus

 Choral literature in a variety of styles is learned and performed.
-The CSM Chorus typically performs one major concert each semester and sings occasionally for events both on and offcampus.
+The CSM Chorus typically performs one major concert each semester and sings occasionally for events both on and off-campus.
 Choir tours are included in this course in some semesters.
 Participation in rehearsals and performances in addition to scheduled class time is required.
 Students may enroll in chorus for credit or on a non-credit basis.
 Enrollment in the non-credit section requires permission of the instructor.
 Students may re-elect this course every semester.
 Open to all students.

-MUS 307 Old Man River: American Music and the Mississippi River (GCD) (3 credits)
+MUS 307: Old Man River: American Music and the Mississippi River